 Whether it’s a parenting fail, really bad news or an ugly argument, it can be tough to regroup after your relationship is hit with an emotional event.
-Here’s how to deal when you and your spouse are emotionally exhausted.
+Here’s how to deal with emotional exhaustion in a relationship.

 Approach it: A major blow-up (or, let’s be honest, even a small disagreement) can leave you both wanting to run and hide.
 Instead, defuse tension using touch, humor or kind statements that emphasize your still-existing affection.
 According to psychological researcher Dr. John Gottman, sending (and receiving) repair attempts—statements or actions that avoid negativity and keep conflict from escalating—can help couples recover from arguments.
 This might be as simple as using an argument about Christmas plans to make fun of your subpar wrapping skills, or stopping in the middle of a blow-out fight simply to hold his hand.